Overview of GLP-1 and GLP-2 in Clinical Trials

 Clinical Recommendations and Future Directions

-Integrating Semaglutide into Clinical Practice
+Integrating GLP-1 and GLP-2 into Clinical Practice

 Emerging Trends in Anti-Obesity Pharmacotherapy